 All of this shows that minerals in the soil are the source of soil fertility and therefore crop quality and yield.
 Building the soil and balancing the minerals, stimulates the activity of beneficial soil bacteria, microbes, and fungi.
 This increased biological activity is what makes the minerals more and more available to the plant.

 Indeed, building the soil requires the addition of organic matter/compost and biological activators, but it is not the end all.
 10% Organic Matter in the form of stable humus will provide enough Nitrogen throughout the growing season for most crops.
 Sulfur, Phosphorous, Calcium, Magnesium, Potassium, Sodium, Boron, Iron, Manganese, Copper, and Zinc must all be present and in ideal balance to each other.
-Silicon, Molybdenum, Cobalt, and Selenium are important macro-minerals that act as synergists.
+Silicon, Molybdenum, Cobalt, and Selenium are important trace minerals that act as synergists.
 Building the soil also means building “reserves.”
 Once the soil is brought into optimum mineral balance, the pH will self-adjust to around 6.4 and you will have the reserves to provide soil balance for many years to come.
 Boron and Sulfur will require yearly maintenance as they are readily taken up by crops.

 A word about Phosphorous.
 To maintain organic certification, or to simply grow organically, there are two readily available sources of Phosphorous approved for organic use by the USDA National Organic Program.
 Tennessee Brown Phosphate (TBP) and Calphos brand colloidal clay phosphate from Florida.
 TBP is 10% elemental Phosphorous while Calphos is 9% elemental Phosphorous.
-We prefer to use TBP as it contains a vast array of important macro minerals such as Cobalt, Molybdenum, and Selenium as well as well a host of others.
+We prefer to use TBP as it contains a vast array of important trace minerals such as Cobalt, Molybdenum, and Selenium as well as well a host of others.

 Most soils are considerably Phosphorous deficient and the amount of TBP required to balance the soil can cause skepticism.
 Let’s say we need 80 ppm or 160#/acre of elemental Phosphorous.
 Since TBP is 10% elemental Phosphorous, we would need to add 1,600#/acre of TBP (160 / 0.10 = 1,600).
 So, when we suggest adding 1,600#/acre of TBP, an organic farmer may walk away without saying another word (and we’ve had that happen).
 That amount is by far much more than anything they’ve ever heard of.
-But we must remember, TBP is only 10% elemental Phosphorous and we are also “building Phosphorous reserves” for many years to come and adding a vast array of vital macro-minerals needed in very small quantities.
-For the home gardener with a 1acre garden, this translates to 37#/1000 ft.2
+But we must remember, TBP is only 10% elemental Phosphorous and we are also “building Phosphorous reserves” for many years to come and adding a vast array of vital trace minerals needed in very small quantities.
+For the home gardener with a 1000 ft.2 garden, this translates to 37#/1000 ft.2 of TBP.

 What is important to remember when you are skeptical about the quantities of minerals needed to balance the soil, is that you are “building the soil” and its fertility for many years to come.